Updated July 2, 2020

-The CDC also recommends the public make homemade cloth facemasks from common household items.
+The CDC recommends the public make homemade cloth facemasks from common household items.
 This will help save supplies of surgical facemasks and N-95 respirators for health care workers and others who need them.

 Here are some steps you should take to create your own cloth facemask.

 Never Miss a Beat!

 What to Use for a Homemade Facemask

 Members of the general public should not purchase medical-grade facemasks.
 To create your own facemask, you can use cloth items that you either already have in your house or buy at low cost.
 That includes fabric, bandanas, scarves, or T-shirts.

 According to the CDC, a homemade facemask should: